Yetenol/Setup-Computer/windows-configs.md

 > ```
 > - Open `General` tab
 >     - `This PC` =: Open File Explorer to:
+>     - [ ] Show frequently used folders in Quick access
 > - Open `View` tab
 >     - [ ] Hide extensions for known file types
 >     - [x] Use check boxes to select item